It’s not always easy to know what mortgage term you should go for when making a mortgage application. This guide explains all you need to know.

 If interest rates go up later, your repayments will increase more if you have a shorter term, so make sure you consider rate rises when you budget for your mortgage.

-Decide how long you want to repay your mortgage as well.
-For example, if you retire in 20 years and want to be mortgage free by then, you could choose a 20 year term if you can afford it.
+As well as considering your budget, you might want to look ahead to when you would ideally like to be mortgage-free.
+For example, if you plan to retire in 25 years and want to be mortgage-free by then, you could choose a 25-year term if you can afford it.

-When lenders decide if they will accept your application, they look at your finances and make sure you are able to afford the repayments.
+When lenders decide if they will accept your application, they look at your finances and make sure you can afford the repayments.

-If you choose a short term that comes with repayments you cannot afford, it is likely your application will be rejected.
+If you choose a short term that comes with repayments you cannot afford, your application will likely be rejected.

-Some lenders will only offer mortgages that will be paid off before you retire and sometimes they have to be paid off before you reach a maximum age.
+Some lenders will only offer mortgages that you will pay off before retiring.
+Others state that their mortgages have to be paid off before you reach a maximum age.

-This means that older borrowers can only get short term mortgages with these lenders.
+This means that older borrowers will only be able to get short term mortgages with these lenders.
 Here is how to find a mortgage when you are older.

-Some mortgages let you make overpayments.
-This means paying more than the amount due each month or paying off a lump sum.
+Some mortgages let you make overpayments, which means paying more than the amount due each month or paying off a lump sum.

-Making overpayments has the same effect as shortening the mortgage's term: the balance will be paid off quicker and you pay less interest.
+Making overpayments has the same effect as shortening the mortgage's term - the balance is paid off quicker, and you pay less interest.

-However, it gives you more flexibility because you can choose when you overpay, but having a shorter term means you have to pay a higher amount every month.
+However, the benefit is it gives you more flexibility because you can choose when you overpay.
+In comparison, having a shorter term means you have to pay a higher amount every month.

 Be fixed for several years